CygnusDAO/core/contracts/cygnus-core/README.md

 ### BorrowVoid / Collateral Void

-- Borrowable: USDC strategy (for example deposit in Stargate and accrue STG)
+- BorrowVoid: USDC strategy (for example deposit in Stargate and accrue STG)

-- Collateral: LP strategy (stake the LP in the DEX' masterchef or rewards contract)
+- CollateralVoid: LP strategy (stake the LP in the DEX' masterchef or rewards contract)

 ### Borrow / Collateral